Okay. Roll up your sleeves!

 Keep in mind that in today's world, a simple out-patient surgery can run $25K.

-That means you're on the hook for $5K if you only have Medicare.
+That means you're potentially looking at $5K if you only have Medicare.

 When Medicare was first created, medications were not such a big deal.